Have you ever smoked a turkey? It can be a bit overwhelming the first time, but once you learn the right steps, it's not difficult at all.

 Smoking a turkey differs from cooking on a gas grill or baking it in the kitchen.
 Let's look at some guidelines.

-You need to cook your turkey for about 30 minutes per pound at 250 degrees Fahrenheit or 121 degrees Celsius.
+You must cook your turkey for about 30 minutes per pound at 250 degrees Fahrenheit or 121 degrees Celsius.
 This is again why knowing the weight of your turkey is important.

 Keep your temperature as steady as possible for the juiciest turkey that is evenly cooked.
 And let's not forget your seasonings.